satra/om-images/presentation.md

-class: middle center black
+name: inverse
+layout: true
+class: center, middle, inverse
+---
 # Singularity on Openmind
 ### satra@mit.edu
+---

-Many thanks to the singularity team
+Many thanks to the Singularity team

 [source](https://github.com/satra/om-images/tree/gh-pages) | CC-BY

+(You can update this presentation - just send a pull-request)
 ---
+layout: false
 ### Software Dependencies and Reproducible Research

 - Each project in a lab depends on complex software environments